flowroute/sms-verification/README.md

 # SMS Identity Authorization

-SMS Identity Authorization is a microservice that allows you to add an extra layer of security to your application; with this service you can a custom authorization code, and then send that code by SMS to a specified recipient.
-The recipient must then respond with that code to be authorized with access to the application.
+SMS Identity Authorization is a microservice that allows you to add an extra layer of security to your application; with this service you can generate an authorization code, and then send that code by SMS to a specified recipient.
+The recipient must then respond with that code to to allow access to that application.
 For example, the recipient might need to respond with the code on a web page to access that site.
 You can also customize the code length, allotted time to respond, and the number of permitted retries before disallowing access.

 The service uses a SQLite backend and exposes an API endpoint which generates and validates verification requests using two methods: **POST** and **GET**.